chenanton/ai-rubiks-cube-solver/README.md

 After training on over 6 million training examples, the network has a validation accuracy of approximately 70%.
 In other words, the model can predict the next move in the solution a considerable amount of the time.
 In practice, this means that the model is incredibly accuracy when it comes to predicting solution sequences for scrambles less than 6-7 moves long.
 However, as scramble length increases beyond this, the model struggles to find accurate moves to solve the cube.

 To improve results, it may suffice to simply generate more data to be fed into the model.
-For some perspective

 <!--